-At the end of the training, it is highly recommended that facilitators arrange for financial service providers to be present so participants can connect with them if desired.
+At the end of the training, it is suggested that facilitators consider whether it is appropriate to arrange for one or more financial service providers to be present so participants can connect with them if desired.
 If this is not possible, facilitators should create a 'discussion space' where participants and families can consult with the facilitators and/or fellow participants about how to implement their learnings in their households, including setting up S4T groups if not already implemented in the community.